 “Empower every person and every organization on the planet to achieve more”.

 “What we can do & who we want to become.”

 Competitive Advantage – Microsoft Marketing Strategy

 Microsoft is in the business.
 It offers a wide range of products and services that gives it an edge over other companies around the globe.
-There are offerings for everything from Microsoft tablet to Xbox console gaming to software.
-The company’s meta market industry allows it to use shared capabilities to succeed in its functional business operations.
+There are offerings for everything from Microsoft tablets to Xbox console gaming to software.
+The company’s meta-market industry allows it to use shared capabilities to succeed in its functional business operations.

 Microsoft’s acquisition strategy is one of its most significant competitive advantages.
 Microsoft has acquired many of the most prestigious companies around the globe, including Hotmail, Skype, and Nokia.

 Microsoft also has a competitive advantage over Apple.
 Its operating system can be installed on any computer or laptop.
 There is no hardware binding.
 This is a key problem in the distribution of Apple Smartphones.
 This also means that there are huge losses due to piracy.

 Microsoft’s product line is a major advantage.
 It is the most popular operating system for computers in the world and is nearly dominating that market when we compare global figures.
 Windows 10 was the last and latest version of its series and was offered as a free upgrade to Windows 7 owners.
 Microsoft has focused on TCO (Total Cost of Ownership) to make the software affordable and easily accessible to customers.